Steven Cheung, MD

 Dr. Cheung’s current research focuses on tinnitus and hearing loss.
 His clinical research on tinnitus is both interventional and diagnostic.
-Dr. Cheung is principal investigator on a NIH funded Phase I trial of deep brain stimulation (DBS) in area LCto treat troublesome tinnitus and Department of Defense funded project on multimodal imaging of tinnitus.
+Dr. Cheung is principal investigator on a NIH funded Phase I trial of deep brain stimulation (DBS) in area LCto treat troublesome tinnitus and a recently completed Department of Defense funded project on multimodal imaging of tinnitus.

 Otologist, ear specialist, and skull base surgeon

 Diseases such as eardrum perforation, cholesteatoma, otosclerosis, acoustic neuroma, and meningioma